Flag of Vietnam

-The national flag of Vietnam, formally the National flag of the Socialist Republic of Vietnam (Vietnamese: Quốc kỳ nước Cộng hoà xã hội chủ nghĩa Việt Nam), locally recognized as the golden-starred red banner (cờ đỏ sao vàng) (Note: In Vietnamese, 'golden star' and 'yellow star' are both called sao vàng, since there is no difference between 'gold' and 'yellow' in the language.) or the Fatherland flag (cờ Tổ quốc), was designed in 1940 and used during a failed communist uprising against the French colonialists in Cochinchina that year.
+The national flag of the Socialist Republic of Vietnam (Quốc kỳ nước Cộng hoà xã hội chủ nghĩa Việt Nam), (Note: Also known as the Red flag with the golden star (cờ đỏ sao vàng) (Note: In Vietnamese, 'golden' and 'yellow' are both vàng.) or the Flag of the Fatherland (cờ Tổ quốc), or simply the National flag (Quốc kỳ)) previously presenting the Democratic Republic of Vietnam, was originally designed in 1940 and first used during a failed worker and peasant uprising against the French colonialists in Cochinchina that year.
 The red background symbolizes revolution and bloodshed.
 The golden star symbolizes the soul of the nation and the five points of the star represents the five main classes in Vietnamese society—intellectuals, farmers, workers, entrepreneurs, and soldiers.

-The initial incarnation of the flag was used by the Viet Minh, a communist-led organization created in 1941 to oppose Japanese military occupation and French colonialism.
+The earliest version of the flag was used by the Viet Minh, a communist-led organization created in 1941 to oppose Japanese military occupation and French colonialism.
 At the end of World War II, Viet Minh leader Ho Chi Minh proclaimed Vietnam independent and signed a decree on 5 September 1945 adopting the Viet Minh flag as the flag of the Democratic Republic of Vietnam.
 The DRV became the government of North Vietnam in 1954 following the Geneva Accords.
-The flag was modified on 30 November 1955 to make the points of the star straighter, which became the standard design for the Vietnamese flag until these days.
+The flag was modified on 30 November 1955 to make the points of the star straighter, which became the standard design for the current Vietnamese flag.
 Until the end of the Vietnam War in 1975, the State of Vietnam and later the Republic of Vietnam (South) used a yellow flag with three red stripes.
 The red flag of North Vietnam was later adopted as the flag of the unified Vietnam in 1976.
 The flag of Vietnam is the only flag amongst ASEAN that does not contain the colour white, with red and yellow/gold being its historical national colours.